Social Dance Etiquette

-In a social dance situation it is appropriate to dance with a variety of people.
-It is generally poor dance etiquette to partner up and dance with the same person all evening long.
+In a social dance situation, it is appropriate to dance with a variety of people.
+It is generally poor dance etiquette to partner up and dances with the same person all evening long.
 Naturally, some people will prefer certain dance partners to others, but this should not prevent them from accepting an offer to dance from a new person.
-If the same person asks you to dance repeatedly, for several dances in a row, it is acceptable to tell that person, “thank you, but I’d like to meet and dance with some other people for awhile.
+If the same person asks you to dance repeatedly, for several dances in a row, it is acceptable to tell that person, “thank you, but I’d like to meet and dance with some other people for a while.
 I’ll be happy to dance with you again late in the evening.”

 Cleanliness Is Heaven At A Dance

 Social dancing is a quasi-intimate activity that requires a certain degree of physical closeness.
 Good hygiene shows respect and consideration for the other dancers.
 Dancers should bathe, use deodorant, use breath mints, and wear clean clothes that will not be too hot.
 Some dancers sweat a great deal while dancing.
 In this case, it is considerate to bring a towel and/or a change of clothes.
 If you find yourself getting too sweaty on the dance floor, you should stop, dry off, and cool down for a few minutes.
 Your partners will thank you for it.
 Dancers should also use a light touch by applying perfume or cologne.
 Some people may be sensitive to fragrances.